modflowpy/flopy/autotest/Autotesting.md

     assert something_else is True, "oops"

-    # teardown if the test(s) were successful
-    #   teardown deletes all of the directories that were
-    #   added to testFramework
-    testFramework.teardown(0)

     return

 ```

-When the autotests were converted from nosetest scripts to pytest scripts we
-encountered some issues with running out of hard drive space on GitHub Actions
-virtual machines.
-Therefore it is important to clean up after a successful
-test using the `teardown()` method in the `flopyTest` class.

 Pull requests with new autotests will not be accepted if tests do not follow
 the example provided above.